-We examined the problem of model reductions from a statistical perspective.
-We formalized a useful reduction concept called simple reduction based on a single-valued mapping of queries between models.
-We were able to completely characterize the simple reducibility of discrete factor graphs to three classes-binary, pairwise, and planar-and their four intersections (see Figure 2).
-Simple reductions from discrete factor graphs with zeroes to binary pairwise factor graphs were shown to be impossible in general, but we exhibited a continuous spectral reduction requiring a linear number of evaluations of the reduced model (quadratic for the planar case), which overcomes this difficulty.
-Experiments then showed that models produced by the spectral reduction were more amenable to inference than those produced by the simple reduction.
-An open problem, suggested by our results, is to find a complexity measure with respect to which inference in binary-pairwise factor graphs can be proven to be more tractable than inference in general discrete factor graphs.
+We examined the problem of model reductions from an applied, statistical perspective.
+We formalized a useful reduction concept called "simple reduction" based on a single-valued mapping of queries between models.
+We were able to completely characterize the simple-reducibility of discrete factor graphs to three classes - binary, pairwise, and planar - and their four possible intersections (Figure 2).
+Simple reductions from discrete factor graphs with zeroes to binary pairwise factor graphs were shown to be impossible in general, but we exhibited a continuous "spectral" reduction requiring a linear number of evaluations of the transformed model (quadratic for the planar case) which overcomes this difficulty.
+Experiments then showed that models produced by the spectral reduction.
+An open problem, suggested by our theoretical results, is to find a complexity measure with respect to which inference in binary pairwise factor graphs can be proven to be more tractable than inference in general discrete factor graphs.